Culture Night / The Politics of Migrant Images

 There There (a 100% Eastern European performance company) have spent the last week in residence at CAMP.
 During this time, they collaborated with local Eastern Europeans on a performative game, based on participants’ experiences as immigrants in Denmark.
 Presenting the initial stage of this project, There There and their collaborators will introduce the audience to their process and invite them to play the new immigrant game with them.

 What influence do stereotypical images of refugees and immigrants have on voters, politicians, and recent legislative initiatives in Denmark such as the "Ghetto Plan", the "Burka and Niqab Ban," and proposals to establish Danish asylum and deportation centers outside of Denmark?
 Would we have a different asylum and integration policy in Denmark if we had different representations of refugees and immigrants?
 Come and discuss with Tarek Ziad Hussein (law student, author, and debater), Khaterah Parwani (lawyer and debater), and Aydin Soei (sociologist, author, and lecturer).
 Facilitator: Yannick Harrison (researcher, editor, and political economist).

 Bar and dance party with DJs from Trampoline House

 Every week, Trampoline House and CAMP are visited by hundreds of asylum seekers and refugees who make use of the various job training, counseling, and education offers offered by the house.
 We therefore expect a very mixed audience at the event.
+The event is conducted in Danish.
 Simultaneous interpretation to English, Farsi, Arabic, and Tigrinya is offered to include everyone in the discussion.